Chapter 29 : Hate

 At random, I chose the blue tube.
 And then we were climbing again, up the winding, twisting piece of plastic, frantically rounding corners, scrabbling up landings, both of us cursing, until we finally reached —

 A dead end.

-When we finally got to the top, there was nothing but the arcade wall, complete with a plexi-glass window with a nice view of the outside parking lot below.
+When we got to the top, there was nothing but the arcade wall, complete with a Plexiglas window and a nice view of the outside parking lot below.
 There was no where else to go.
 I had chosen the wrong tube, the wrong route.
 Merlin knew where Lilia was now.

 And that was when I just gave up.

 “Bennett.
 Come on.
 Bennett.”

 I couldn’t help it.
 I simply slumped against the Plexiglas, exhausted, not caring that we were in the middle of a child's playground, or that there were kids staring curiously at us.
 I was sweaty, exhausted, sick of everything...I just wanted to go home.